Please! Take time to also read this

 Once a kitten arrives, to reserve a kitten, you will need to send a $150 deposit.
 If you wish to put down a larger deposit that is also ok.

 We will let you know when the deposit arrives via email.
 Our policy is that a kitten is NOT technically sold until the deposit arrives.
 In the event that two deposits arrive, we then go by the postmark and return the last deposit uncashed.

-We will email you pictures on a weekly basis so you can see how the kitten is growing.
+We will try to email you pictures on a weekly basis so you can see how the kitten is growing.

 BALANCES are due in full before releasing the kitten.
 You can send payments at intervals until homecoming keeping in mind that there must be time for checks to clear, or you may pay the balance (must be cash) at pickup/delivery

 REFUNDS BEFORE HOMECOMING:

 If we have to cancel the sale for any reason, you get your FULL deposit back if we have no other kitten to offer you of similar quality at that time or within a reasonable amount of time (less than 2 months).
 If we have offered you a similar kitten, and you decided you changed your mind, well, it is non-refundable.
 The deposit was taken in good faith that you wanted a kitten.

 change your mind -- our refund policy